openaccesstoimmigrants/EmpowerItaly/README.md

 In order to obtain an exhaustive picture of the phenomenon, we will align:

 1. Immigrants' nationality and distribution
-2. Compare the educational level of both Italians and immigrants [RETREIVE INFO ABOUT ITALIAN'S ED LEVEL]
+2. Immigrants educational level
-3. Average salary and criminal rate per region [IS THE CRIMINAL RATE REALLY RELEVANT FOR THE ANALYSIS?]
-4. Employment and unemployment rate [REMEMBER TO RETRIEVE EMPLYMENT DATA]
+3. Industry sector in which immigrants are present
+4. Activity rate between immigrants and Italians
+5. Unemployment rate between immigrants and Italians
+6. GDP rate in Italy
+7. Annual average households income

 ### 2.1.
 The Open Data scenario